nielskee/draft-articles/TechnicalHiringPart2.md

 I want to emphasise that this needs to be a *matched* investment.
 At *every stage*, the candidate needs to feel they know more about you, in the same way you know more about them.
-If this becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.
+If this investment becomes unbalanced, then trust is eroded, and however appealing your job ad was, you're back to sending a signal that this is really just about your company and its requirements.
 * T-Shapes and Technical Specifics
 For most of the next two posts, I'm going to have to make some assumptions.
-There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be constantly caveating.
+There's an almost infinite variety of technical backgrounds that might be important to you, and I don't want to be constantly issuing caveats.

 You might have quite exacting requirements - specific experience you need, or specific tech skills that can't easily be picked up.

-So, here's my assumption : if you're hiring experienced developers for a specific skillset, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
+So, here's my assumption : if you're hiring experienced developers with a specific skillset, I'll assume you're smart people, that you know about the technical domain you're hiring for, and that you can apply good judgement as to whether the candidate has the right experience or not.
 We'll look at the broader picture in these posts.
 * CV and Cover Letter
-So you have a CV.
-Perhaps and covering letters, possibly some links to a portfolio of work for some candidates.
-Most likely, you'll

-For each candidate, there's only one question that needs answering at this stage : "Can I picture this person working as part of our team?".
+For each candidate, there's only one question that needs answered at this stage : "Can I picture this person working as part of our team?".
 That's it.
-I try to blot the rest of the process out of my mind, and don't agonise.
+I try to blot the rest of the selection process out of my mind - it's a simple, standalone decision about a single candidate.

-At this stage, I'm trying to decide whether I want to have a further conversation with the person.
-As an example, a phone screen can take about 15-20 minutes, so if you spend 30 minutes agonising over this decision, you're doing it wrong.
+If the anwser is "yes", or "maybe", I'll have a phone conversation.
+If the answer is "no", or "it's really unlikely" then the best thing for the candidate is to give them as much feedback as you can (I'll talk much more about feedback in the third and final post).

+TODO: hard requirement

-Putting aside the technical specifics, here are some things I view as positives in a CV, things I view as strongly positive that would make me want to know more about a candidate:
+Putting aside the technical specifics, here are some things I view as strong positives in a CV, that would make me want to know more about a
+candidate:

 - Breadth and depth : breadth is a multiplier - people with breadth add capability to teams far beyond their core skills.
-If you're hiring developers, look for signs of interest in test automation, in product design and broad industry knowledge.
+If you're hiring developers, look for signs of interest in other disciplines - test automation, in product design and broad industry knowledge.

-- Self-improvers : Evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
-I like to see people who are engaged in a wider technical community (although I have some caveats on this later).
+- Self-improvers : evidence of personal or open-source projects is great, as well as attendance at any local meetups or conferences.
+I like to see people who are engaged in a wider technical community, although I have some important caveats on this later.
 Initiatives, experiments and innovation that people do on the job are things I always see as signs of self-improvement too.